valyakin/ChronoMint-RN/docs/NAVIGATION.md

 * RootNavigator: switch between Login and Wallet stacks

 ## File structure
-* src/containers/Drawer* - containers of all drawers
-* src/components/Drawer* - drawers itself
+* src/components/Drawer* - drawers with containers itself
 * src/navigation - all stacks and drawers (here we will add new screens)
 * src/screens/Login/Start - very first screen of the App.
 Also contains unique buttons for header: Network and Language select.
 These buttons are not used anywhere else, that's why they are located here.